 Now it’s understandable if you’re worried about the pump output of your filter, since turtles can really overwhelm weak filter pumps.
 That’s not really a problem with the Fluval FX6, which gives you an impressive pump output of 925 gallons and a filter circulation of 563 gph.
 This is the workhorse of the Fluval filter lineup.

-Starting this is very easy, as you just need to add water and then you can plug it in so that the Smart Pump comes into play.
+This product is easy to use, as you just need to add water and then you can plug it in so that the Smart Pump comes into play.
 This is the advanced microchip technology that continuously monitors and optimizes the pump performance.
 It automatically evacuates trapped air every 12 hours to make sure your filter system is working efficiently at any time.
 The motor technology has been improved in the version, so the performance is better yet it consumes 10% less electricity than the previous version.

 This features Aqua-Stop valves equipped with the leak-proof Click-Fit attachment system.
-The valves are nicely set at a 45-degree angle so it’s easy to install and rotate.
-The telescopic anti-clog strainer provides continuous water flow, while you can adjust the multidirectional output nozzles for your customized water flows.
+The valves are nicely set at a 45-degree angle so it’s easy to use, install, and rotate.
+The telescopic anti-clog strainer provides continuous water flow, while you can adjust the multidirectional output nozzles for your customized water flow rate.

 This has rubberized feet, which sets it in place and which keeps the noise down.
-With the purge valve and drain hose, you can easily maintain this when you flush the canister.
+With the purge valve and drain hose, you can easily maintain this when you flush these canister filters.
 This comes with a 3-year warranty.

 Read full review of Fluval FX6 Canister Filter